 In the comments, please indicate any law or regulation that provides the executive with standing authority to shift funds between administrative units and, if so, describe that authority.
 Similarly, legislative approval for shifting funds between administrative units typically occurs with the adoption of legislation such as a supplemental budget.
 But if other formal procedures for gaining approval from the legislature exist, then please provide information about that approval process.

-c.
-The executive is required by law or regulation to obtain approval from the legislature prior to shifting funds between administrative units, but in practice the executive shifts funds before obtaining approval from the legislature.
+b.
+The executive obtains approval from the legislature prior to shifting funds between administrative units, but is not required to do so by law or regulation.